mekaufman/iam/update_status.md

 # Updating a user's status
 {: #status}

-A user's assigned status depends on if the user accepted their invitation to join the account, they're a VPN-only user, or if the user adminstrator set the user as a disabled classic infrastructure user.
+A user's assigned status depends on if the user accepted their invitation to join the account, they're a VPN-only user, or if the user administrator set the user as a disabled classic infrastructure user.
 {:shortdesc}

 If you have the following access, you can update the status of another user: